JosephJ12/cybersecurity-portfolio/appsec-projects/Securing-crAPI-AppSec-Risk-Assessment-and-Remediation/findings/CR04-Unauthorized-Profile-Video-Deletion.md

 Any user can delete the profile video of another user.
 This goes against proper business flow and is a violation of secure access controls.

 ## Root Cause
-The service implementation code does not validate whether the use has sufficient access to delete the profile video.
+The service implementation code does not validate whether the requesting user has admin access before deleting the profile video.

 ## Evidence
 See:
+- [evidence/CR04/broken-function-level-authorization-1.png]
-- evidence/screenshots/sql-injection-before.png
+- [evidence/CR04/broken-function-level-authorization-2.png]
-- evidence/manual-tests/sql-injection-curl-before.md
+- [evidence/CR04/broken-function-level-authorization-3.png]

 ## Remediation
 Create a separate model for post authors, one that only gives the necessary information on Post retrievals.
 Then, change the Author object to the Post Author object in the Post model.